 - Install all sub-slab plumbing, electrical conduits and radon gas evacuation tubes.

-Note: We would strongly recommend seeking a plumber with experience in slab-on-grade construction.
+Note: We would strongly recommend seeking a plumber with experience in slab-on-grade foundation construction.
 As all plumbing work will be embedded in concrete, the accuracy of location, drain height and proper sloping of drains is essential.

 - If you are installing in-floor radiant heating, be sure to have it designed by engineer to properly locate the heating delivery system so as not to affect the structural integrity of the slab.